Shake Shack Sauce (Copycat)

 • Meatloaf: Make kid friendly comfort food with my Bacon Cheeseburger Meatloaf and brush this sauce on top during the last 10 minutes of baking.

-• Burger: Of course you can always grill up the perfect Burgers, spread this sauce on the top bun and recreate the Shake Shack classic with American Cheese, green leaf lettuce, and plum tomatoes.
+• Burger: Of course you can always grill up the perfect burgers, spread this sauce on the top bun and recreate the Shake Shack classic with American Cheese, green leaf lettuce, and plum tomatoes.

 • Sloppy Joes: Another way I love to use this sauce is to make Shake Shack Sloppy Joes!
 You get all the flavor of the classic burger but it’s much easier and kids go crazy for the fun messy sammies.
-Check out the picture below for a sneak peak!

-If you want to act like a Shake Shack insider, serve this sauce on a bed of crinkle cut fries, their special cheese sauce (bonus recipe below!) and melted American cheese.
+• Fries: If you want to act like a Shake Shack insider, serve this sauce on a bed of crinkle cut fries, their special cheese sauce (bonus recipe below!) and melted American cheese.
 Shack Sauce and Fries is one of their most popular secret menu items.
 Add some bacon for an even more indulgent snack.

-Shake Shack Cheese Sauce
+Shack Sauce Cheese Sauce

 • Dice ½ a yellow onion and 1 seeded jalapeno and saute.